I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_hbafcpbindingentry2.md

 For information about what needs to be included to use the symbols that represent the binding types, see the Headers section.

+`FCPId`

+Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpid.md">HBAFCPID</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.

+`Luid`

+`ScsiId`

+Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.

 ## Remarks
 This structure is very similar to the <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpbindingentry.md">HBAFCPBindingEntry</a> structure.
 The only difference is that HBAFCPBindingEntry2 includes the number that the operating system generates for the logical unit.